Party for Freedom and Progress: Separation between PVV and PRL

 On 27 June 1971, the party was split up in a Flemish (PVV) and Walloon party (the Liberal Reformist Party, PRL).
 Only a few months later, on 24 September 1971, the parliament was dissolved.
 In the elections which followed The Flemish PVV gained votes, but the Walloon PRL lost in the elections.

 In this period (1971–1992), the PVV ministers in the government were: Willy De Clercq, Herman Vanderpoorten, Herman De Croo, Karel Poma, Alfred Vreven, André Kempinaire, Guy Verhofstadt, Louis Waltniel, Jean Pede, Patrick Dewael, Ward Beysen, and Jacky Buchmann.

 The PRL ministers in the government were: André Damseaux, François-Xavier de Donnea, Jean Gol, Louis Olivier, Charles Poswick, and Michel Toussaint.

 Flanders: VLD

 In Flanders, the PVV ceased to exist in 1992.
 On 15 November 1992, the Flemish Liberals and Democrats (VLD) was founded.

 French-speaking Community: MR

-In 1976, the name of the party was changed into Parti de Réformes et de la Liberté en Wallonie (PRLW).
+In 1976, the name of the party was changed into Parti des Réformes et des Libertés de Wallonie|Parti de Réformes et de la Liberté en Wallonie (PRLW).
 In 1979, the name was changed to Liberal Reformist Party (PRL) after the merger with the Liberal Party of Brussels.
 In March 2002, the PRL merged with the German-speaking Party for Freedom and Progress (PFF) of the East Cantons, the Democratic Front of Francophones (FDF) and the Citizens' Movement for Change (MCC) into the Reformist Movement (MR).